MainzerDatenFabrik/why_investigator/README.md

 ### Clone

-Clone this repository to your local machine by either using https `https://github.com/MainzerDatenFabrik/why_investigator.git` or using ssh `git@github.com:MainzerDatenFabrik/why_investigator.git` and get started.
+Clone this repository to your local machine by either using https `https://github.com/MainzerDatenFabrik/why_investigator.git` or ssh `git@github.com:MainzerDatenFabrik/why_investigator.git` and get started.

 ### Setup